ComfyUI-Workflow/awesome-comfyui/README.md

 - [**SD3-Scaling**](https://github.com/TylerZoro/SD3-Scaling): Tools for scaling images and latents appropriate to SD3 in ComfyUI.
 - [**ComfyUI_YOLO_Classifiers**](https://github.com/SuperMasterBlasterLaser/ComfyUI_YOLO_Classifiers): Nodes:YOLO Classifier Model Loader, YOLO Classify.
 - [**Comfy UI Text List Product**](https://github.com/opvelll/ComfyUI_TextListProduct): This is a custom node for Comfy UI.
 It mainly wraps itertools.product and can be used to create patterns by combining prompts.
 It is recommended to install this custom node in combination with the nodes from the WAS Node Suite.
+- [**ComfyUI-Showrunner-Utils**](https://github.com/fablestudio/ComfyUI-Showrunner-Utils): Comfyui Custom Nodes for Showrunner
 - [**comfyui_met_suite**](https://github.com/metncelik/comfyui_met_suite): Nodes: Primitive BBOX, BBOX Padding, BBOX Resize, ImageResize KeepRatio.
 - [**ComfyUI-Translator**](https://github.com/adigayung/ComfyUI-Translator): Auto translate all languages ​​to english
 - [**ComfyUI_CAS**](https://github.com/BenNarum/ComfyUI_CAS): This extension provides nodes that allow experimentation with various elements (samplers, latent, activators, attenuator, scheulders, ...) of Stable Diffusion.
 - [**ComfyUI Checkpoint Loader Config**](https://github.com/Cyberschorsch/ComfyUI-checkpoint-config-loader): Provides a custom node to load config for sampler nodes from a yaml file.
+- [**ComfyUI-WJNodes**](https://github.com/807502278/ComfyUI-WJNodes): Ready to use upon download.
+No need to install dependencies for the time being.
 - [**Transparent-background-comfyUI**](https://github.com/mikebilly/Transparent-background-comfyUI): Removes background using Transparent Background
 - [**Cozy Communication**](https://github.com/cozy-comfyui/cozy_comm): Post images and video to Discord.
 Nodes to facilitate communication using REST.
 - [**Gatcha Embeddings**](https://github.com/BetaDoggo/ComfyUI-Gatcha-Embedding): A revolutionary technique for increasing output variety.